spotts2010/global-stay-2/README.md

 - **404 Errors on Hard Refresh**: The `/account/my-stays/upcoming` and `/account/my-stays/past` pages consistently produce a 404 error when the page is hard refreshed in the browser.
 The page loads correctly with client-side navigation or after a full "Restart App" in the development environment.
 This suggests a server-side rendering or routing issue specific to this nested route that needs further investigation.
 - **Calendar Date Highlighting**: The calendar component on the `/account/my-stays/upcoming` page incorrectly highlights booked days that fall outside of the currently displayed month.
 For example, a booking on October 3rd will appear highlighted in both the September and October views.
 This needs to be adjusted so that "outside" days are visually distinct and not styled as part of the booking.
+- **Map Drag Issue**: The interactive map on the home page cannot be dragged or panned.
+Only the zoom controls are functional.
+This prevents users from exploring the map area.
+This issue persists even when the map is in full-screen mode.